Notproginfinix/phhusson-treble_experimentations/İnstalling-GSI.md

 fastboot -w
 fastboot reboot
 ```
+If you are using Linux, execute the commands as root (sudo) and using `./`
 That's all there is to it.
 In the <file> section, if you are using Linux or Windows, you need to write the file name or path.
 If you are using Bugjaeger, you can select it by pressing the file selection button.

 ### Problems and solutions